-The Audit Committee convened 4 times during the year 2021 including one without management participation with Mrs. Prapasri Permsub acting as the Chairperson of the Audit Committee who is knowledgeable and experienced sufficiently to perform the duties of reviewing reliability of financial reports.
-The Audit Committee held meeting with the external auditor, and internal auditor for the review of financial reports, internal control, selection and consideration for the appointment of external auditor of the company, interanal auditor, and compensation, related party transactions, assessment of system of internal control, reviewing risk management, monitoring compliance with rule, regulation, policy, and supervision of the Executive Committee performance, summary report the opinon of the Audit Committee in varous aspects to the shareholders within the Annual Report.
+The Audit Committee convened 4 times during the year 2022 including one without management participation on 11 August 2022 concerning organizational structure relating to important functions, important risk issues, and reporting of the results to the Board of Directors for acknowledgement.
+Mrs. Prapasri Permsub acting as the Chairperson of the Audit Committee who is knowledgeable and experienced sufficiently to perform the duties of reviewing reliability of financial reports.
+The Audit Committee held meeting with the external auditor, and internal auditor for the review of financial reports, internal control, selection and consideration for the appointment of external auditor of the company, internal auditor, and compensation, related party transactions, assessment of system of internal control, reviewing risk management, monitoring compliance with rule, regulation, policy, and supervision of the Executive Committee performance, summary report the opinon of the Audit Committee in varous aspects to the shareholders within the Annual Report.

-8.3 Summary Report of Various Sub-committee Performance
+8.3 Summary Report of Other Sub-committee Performance